Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Types.rst

    * - ``SIZE_T_TYPE``
      - 15
      - ``size_t``
+   * - ``STRING_TYPE``
+     - 16
+     - ``string_t``

-IDs 16 through 999 are reserved for future built-in type expansion.
+IDs 17 through 50 are reserved for future built-in type expansion.
 Do not assign user-defined types to values in this range.

 Registering User-Defined Types
 -------------------------------

-User-defined type IDs must be greater than or equal to ``USER_BASE_TYPE`` (1000).
+User-defined type IDs must be greater than or equal to ``USER_BASE_TYPE`` (50).
 Each ID must be unique within the registry.
 The recommended convention is to define named constants relative to ``USER_BASE_TYPE`` so that any future change to its value does not require updates throughout user code.
+In total the library can handle 255 data types, leaving 150 data types that can be defined by the user.

 .. code-block:: c